If you are new to poker, you might be having a hard time understanding some of the lingo being thrown around at the tables. Also, it

 Table Change - A player request to go to a different table of the same game and limit.

-not bet more than they have in front of them, buy in the middle of a hand, or remove chips from the table.
-Table stakes apply in most
+more than they have in front of them, buy in the middle of a hand, or remove chips from the table.
+Table stakes apply in most casino ring games.

 Table Talk - Inappropriate discussion about strategy or speculation on hand content that takes place during the play of the hand.